hejh8/Joint-Wavelet-and-Fourier-priors-guided-diffusion/README.md

  python main.py
 ```
 ## TODO
 We will open the denoising version later.
+Please contact us if you need our test results.
 - [x] basic version
 - [ ] denoising version
 ## Citation